RexxLA/rexx-repository/ARB/standards/work-in-progress/document/configuration.md

 - set #Version to a string identifying the language processor.
 It shall have five words.
 Successive words shall be separated by a blank character.
-The first four letters of the first word shall be ‘REXX'.
+The first four letters of the first word shall be 'REXX'.
 The second word shall be the four characters '5.00'.
 The last three words comprise a date.
 This shall be in the format which is the default for the DATE() built-in function.

 - set .nil to a value which compares unequal with any other value that can occur in execution.